 Skip to main content

-PACE concentrates on civic engagement through performance projects.
-It develops projects in collaboration with communities and research groups, focused on marginalised or socially disadvantaged groups and individuals.
-PACE's role is to provide platforms for the visibility, self-expression and empowerment of such groups through participation and engagement in self-determined performance activity, knowledge exchange and research.
+As a research group, PACE supports practice-research with a social impact focus.
+It develops performance-related projects in collaboration with communities, focused on marginalised or socially disadvantaged groups and individuals.
+PACE provides platforms for the visibility, self-expression and empowerment of such groups through participation and engagement in self-determined performance activity, knowledge exchange and research.

 PACE's work draws from the expertise within the Performing Arts Team and is now looking further into cross-disciplinary collaborations within KSA.
 We warmly welcome new project ideas from staff, students, alumni, community leaders and performance practitioners.
 If you have an idea for a project that you would like to develop with PACE or for more details and updates about projects please email us at firstname.lastname@example.org or email@example.com

 This year PACE is developing a series of projects which aim to reach local community groups at risk of social isolation and loneliness during the current pandemic.
 These projects will involve discursive events focused on performance and social issues, as well as live and virtual performance and outreach work.
 These projects aim to empower communities and ignite meaningful relationships amongst community groups and between these groups and the University.

 This event will take the form of a live discussion between invited popular Caribbean dance practitioners, researchers, producers and educators.
 Guests will share insights from their experience in the field and discuss pressing topics affecting Caribbean dance communities today.
 The event will be focused around a series of questions concerning the real-life impacts of the pandemic on the sector and Caribbean dance's relationship to decolonial and anti-racist agendas.

 The discussion will be open to the public to participate as listeners/viewers and take part in break-out room discussions around specific themes.
 In creating this space for exchange, the event aims to support network connectivity between the participants and the development of future relationships and collaborations.